ZanzyTHEbar/EasyNetworkManager/README.md

 - APIServer - A server that can be used to manage asynchronous REST API methods.
   - has a `handleJSON` method for handling `POST` and `GET` requests.
 Can send and receive JSON.
+  - has a built-in async-ota endpoint that is disabled by default

  > **Note**: `POST` requests for `JSON` are still in development.